On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function

 but $X_{i-1}=1$ (resp.\ 0) (or $i=1$) and $X_{j+1}=1$ (resp.\ 0) (or $j=n$).
 The integer $j-i+1$ is then called the {\it length of the block} $[i,j]$.

-Here is a numerical example: { Let $X$ be equal to the string: $000011100000$.
-The first block in this case consists of four zeros and has length four.
-The second block consists of three ones and has length three.
-The third block is a block of zeros of length five}
+For example, the string $000011100000$ is made of three blocks, the first block consists of four zeros and has length four, the second block consists of three ones and has length three while the third block is a block of zeros of length five.

-Next, let us described our transformation: We pick a block of zeros of length five at random among all the blocks of zeros of length five in $X$.
-For this we use the equiprobable distribution and this selection process is independent of $Y$.
-Then, we take off one zero from the chosen block.
+Next, let us described our transformation: Pick a block of zeros of length five at random among all the blocks of zeros of length five in $X$.
+For this use the equiprobable distribution and this selection process is independent of $Y$.
+Then, remove one zero from the chosen block.
 The block becomes a block of length four.
 The next step is to add the zero just removed to a randomly chosen block of zeros of length one.
 This block then becomes a block of length two.
-Again, to chose the block of length one, we use the equiprobable distribution on all blocks of zeros and length one in $X$.
-The string $X$ gets transformed in this way into a new string with same length.
+Again, to choose the block of length one, use the equiprobable distribution on all blocks of zeros of length one in $X$.
+The string $X$ gets transformed in this way into a new string having the same length.
 This new string is denoted by $\tilde{X}$.

-{ Let us, once more, consider a numerical example.
+Once more, here is an example.
 Let $X=0101000001000001$.
 The string $X$ has two blocks of zeros of length one as well as two blocks of zeros of length five.
-Assuming that the second block of length five gets chosen and so is the first block of length one, we would obtain: $\tilde{X}=001010000010000$. }\\[3mm] The optimal alignment score of $\tilde{X}$ with $Y$ is denoted by $\tilde{L}_n$.
-Hence:
+Assuming that the second block of length five gets chosen and then so is the first block of length one, we would obtain: $\tilde{X}=0010100000100001$.